 These days it is quite common for stock and orders etc. to be held in external systems including mechanical stock handling systems.
-The SC module can be integrated with external systems.
+The module can be integrated with external systems.

-- Full integration with the Bargstedt SQL server materials system - Import/Export options for materials and boards - Option to run external linking program automatically
+- Full integration with the Homag woodStore materials system

+- Import/Export options for materials and boards - Option to run external linking program automatically

-This later allows the Board library to be kept in sync with external databases.
+This latter allows the Board library to be kept in sync with external databases.